Kiwi killed in Italian Alps avalanche identified as Katherine Clarke

 The quartet had been missing since about midday on Sunday - the alarm was raised when the group failed to turn up at a meeting point with friends, according to the Telegraph.

-The Telegraph reported the group were believed to have been engulfed by an avalanche, near Courmayeur, and buried under six feet of snow.
+The Telegraph reported the group were believed to have been engulfed by an avalanche, near Courmayeur, and buried under 1.8m of snow.

 Efforts to recover the bodies were hampered by extremely steep terrain and the risk of further avalanches, The Telegraph said.